 Make Bokeh Light Effects Using Adobe Photoshop CS5

-Edited by Jmgf, Anonymous, Eng, Nlangster and 3 others
+Edited by Jmgf, Eng, Nlangster, Lynn and 2 others

 Bokeh lighting effects are perfect for creating variations to your images, plus it's great for depicting lights, especially during this Christmas season.
 The term Bokeh has been derived from a Japanese word which means blur or haze.
 It is a type of lighting effect used in photography to create a soft, out of focus background, and is usually characterized by circle blobs of light, often creating a very dreamy effect on photographs.